 The following seven inputs deliver a result between 0 (extreme fear or bearish sentiment) and 100 (extreme greed or bullish sentiment).

 All of the input factors are all taken in equal weights and are defined as follows:

-As already mentioned, the Fear & Greed Index has a scale from 0 (extremely bearish sentiment) to 100 (extremely bullish sentiment).
+As already mentioned, the stock market Fear and Greed Index has a scale from 0 (extremely bearish sentiment) to 100 (extremely bullish sentiment).

 As the index is quite volatile, it is difficult to establish a precise level for a highly fearful reading that would serve as a good entry point into the market.